dboyraz/House-Price-Prediction/README.md

 ## How to Run

-This project uses "uv" as Python package/project manager.
+This project uses [uv](https://docs.astral.sh/uv/getting-started/installation/) as Python package/project manager.

-Please install uv first and then run: "uv sync" so it can create the virtual environment and install all dependencies automatically.
+Please install uv first and then run: ```uv sync``` so it can create the virtual environment and install all dependencies automatically.

 1. `uv run train.py --data AmesHousing.csv --artifact artifacts/model.joblib` trains the tuned Random Forest pipeline and writes the artifact/metrics.